+Also see Waste Handling

+and Disposal procedure

+sheet
-Also see Waste Handling and Disposal procedure sheet Compost leaves, sticks, or other collected vegetation or dispose of at a permitted landfill.
-Do not dispose of collected vegetation into waterways or storm drainage systems.

-✓ Place temporarily stockpiled material away from watercourses and storm drain inlets, and berm or cover stockpiles to prevent material releases to the storm drain system.
+- Compost leaves, sticks, or other collected vegetation or dispose of at a permitted landfill.
+Do not dispose of collected vegetation into waterways or storm drainage systems. - drain inlets, and berm or cover stockpiles to prevent material releases to the storm drain system.